Speakers

 Something is dripping – (almost everything about drops)

 A raindrop is round – no, almost round!
 It looks like a bread roll from the side.
 There are also round drops if they are small enough.
 There are also drops that are hemispheres, for example on a window pane.
 The shape referred to in German as a “drop shape” exists in art and advertising, but is very rare in practice.
 Examples are shown.
 Water drops with very unusual shapes play a very important role in building sandcastles, and this is why sandcastles remain standing for a considerable time after they have been built.
 Extremely unusual drops are demonstrated: water with corn starch forms a “paste” which enables particularly unusual drops.
-There are also coffee drops, wine drops, honey drops and very special “nervous” drops which a theologian first understood and described.
+There are also coffee drops, wine drops, honey drops and very special “nervous” drops which a theologian understood and described for the first time.

 Duration: 60 min